orstavik/JoiComponents/book/chapter3_lifecycle/Intro_element_lifecycle.md

 ## mixin callbacks

-There are two key lifecycle moments that are not natively supported by callbacks.
+There are five key lifecycle moments that are not natively supported by callbacks:
+1. attributesReady(),
+2. slotCallback(),
+3. styleCallback(),
+4. LayoutAttributes triggering attributesChangedCallback()
+5. unloadDisconnectsCallback()

 ### `slotchangeCallback()`